shazChaudhry/docker-elastic/README.md

   </tr>
   <tr>
     <td><img src="./pics/basic_logstash_pipeline.png" alt="Elastic Stack" style="width: 400px;"/></td>
-    <td>All containerized custom application are designed to start with GELF log driver in order to send logs to Elastic Stack</td>
+    <td>All containerized custom applications are designed to start with GELF log driver in order to send logs to Elastic Stack</td>
     <td>-</td>
   </tr>
 </table>

 # Prerequisite
-* Docker swarm mode cluster allocated to running Elastic Stack must have at least two nodes; 1x master and 1x worker
+* A docker swarm mode cluster allocated to running Elastic Stack must have at least two nodes; 1x master and 1x worker
-* Docekr swarm mode cluster allocated to running containerized custom applications must have at least on node; 1x master
+* A docekr swarm mode cluster allocated to running containerized custom applications must have at least on node; 1x master
 * On each Elasticsearch cluster node, maximum map count check should be set to as follows:  _(required to run Elasticsearch)_
   * `sudo sysctl -w vm.max_map_count=262144`
   * `sudo echo 'vm.max_map_count=262144' >> /etc/sysctl.conf` (to persist reboots)